 Important: Drive mapping is temporary and all mappings disappear when the Remote Desktop Connection (RDC) is disconnected.

-- Launch PCI Desktop.
+- Launch PCA Desktop.

 - Internet Explorer automatically launches RDC.